chris-moreton/concourse-pipeline-controller/README.md

 * Pick up all environment variables from a vault (CredHub)
 * Detect the application framework and deploy accordingly (currently it supports Java and NodeJS)

-At its simplest, all a developer need do is add the name of their project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml), which will create the following pipeline.
+Assuming an existing Concourse instance has been initialised with this pipeline and configured for a particular GitHub account, all a developer need do is add the name of their project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml).

+The next time the controller pipeline runs (every few minutes), it will create the following pipeline for the application.

 ![Core Pipeline](images/pipeline.png)